jtojnar/nixfiles/README.md

 Wrapper around `nixos-rebuild` to avoid the need for specifying the full hostname and pass some default arguments.

-### `deploy-home`

-Wrapper around `home-manager` to avoid the need for specifying the full hostname and pass some default arguments.

 ### `update <attr-path>`

 Run update script for a package on given attribute path.